Inge Geerdens: Career

 In 1993, Geerdens started her career in Brussels at the accounting department of Peek & Cloppenburg.
 In 1994, Geerders became a researcher at Milar.
 In 1996, Geerdens left to become an independent researcher, helping international headhunters identify the right people to approach.
 In 1998, Geerdens founded Inge Geerdens sprl.

 In 2003, Geerdens created her first company Executive Research.
 This recruitment company charges a price per day rather than a percentage of a yearly salary.
 In November 2008, Executive Research was sold to Acerta, a major Belgian HR Service Provider.

 In 2004, Geerdens created CVWarehouse, a spin-off of Executive Research.
 It is an e-recruitment web-based product that combines a jobsite, CV database and an Applicant Tracking System, and is designed to be used by HR professionals.
 In 2006, CVWarehouse was created as a separate company and was launched on the Belgian market.

-In 2007, Geerdens (alongside of Jan Callewaert and Gabriël Fehervari) founded Your Next Move, company which promotes entrepreneurship through chess in primary schools with the support of chess legend Garry Kasparov.
+In 2007, Geerdens (alongside of Jan Callewaert and Gabriël Fehervari) founded Your Next Move, company that promotes entrepreneurship through chess in primary schools with the support of chess grandmaster Garry Kasparov.